yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ####•Can you connect all requirements directly?
 What do you do if you cannot?（weak answer）

+To answer this question, firstly, we need figure out the relationship of each requirement.
+According to the paper "An industrail Survey of Requirements Interdependencies in Software Product Release Planning", we could know there are 6 type of dependencies for requirements:AND;REQUIRES;TEMPORAL;CUALUE;ICOST;OR.
+The requirements which has these dependencies could be connected directly.
+If the requirements don't have these dependencies, there are two solutions I think: expanding the system or developing multi-platform, so that the requirements could be connected.

 ###Articles
 ####•Are you biting off more than you can chew?
 A case study on causes and effects of overscoping in large-scale software engineering/Wnuk et al.